kodali10/applications/Front-End/RecipeApp/README.md

 # Recipe App

+#### Status of App: Currently it is using firebase for back-end operations.
+Back-End(Java) needs to be set-up and client app need to configured according to that.

 ### How to Use?
 * Login and signup to Recipe app dashboard.
 * You can create new recipes.